 The size of chair used in the meeting room also influences the choice of folding office table.
 Chairs with arms or wider chairs typically entail larger table sections.
 More compact chairs allow tables to be smaller.
 And its not always the chair seat that is the widest element.
 Chair bases such as 5-star base and ski base also tend to make chairs wider.
 A rule of thumb is a gross chair width of 600mm, This simple size guide helps when determining a table group or table size for a number of people.
 Add in a person at the end of a table if chairs are placed on all sides, again using the 600mm rule if possible.

 Often overlooked when considering a folding meeting room table is the addition of linking fixings.
 These are designed to join and level the tables.
-They add between 5% and 8% to the cost but is a worthwhile investment.
+They add between 5% and 8% to the cost and is a worthwhile investment.
 Office floors are rarely completely level and tables at differing heights don’t look as impressive as when they are level and tightly connected.
-Our advice is always add linking brackets to the folding office tables.
+Our advice is always add linking brackets to the folding office meeting room tables.

-If these folding meeting roomtables aren’t quite right for you, perhaps these training tables would be more appropriate, or CONTACT Fusion for advice on the best system, space planning guidance that will make the best of your room(s) and costs.
+If these folding meeting room tables aren’t quite right for you, perhaps these training tables would be more appropriate, or CONTACT Fusion for advice on the best system, space planning guidance that will make the best of your room(s) and costs.